-INSIDE THE WAVE
+INSIDE THE WAVE (note by J. Townsend)

 Inside the Wave was inspired by the rugged west coast and majestic ocean waves near Sooke, BC.
 The opening theme played by the saxes represents the waves as they uncurl and unfold onto the shore.
 An abrupt change of meter and feel midway through the movement emphasizes the unpredictable character of coastal weather.

 This is inspired by my current love for paddle boarding across the St Lawrence river right at the base of the Lachine Rapids in Montreal.
 During the summer, I let go with the most thrilling paddles on this majestic body of water, full of currents whirling around me.
 At the same time I am able to glide fast over them, while looking at stunning horizons at this unique vista on water.

 Small waves washing over tiny rocks close to the shore are reimagined using the sounds of piano, bass, drums, and muted brass.
 As with tidal currents, the music also ebbs and flows.
 Cascading horns provide a backdrop for the beautiful sound of Christine Jensen’s soprano sax.